anayk13/MVP-ViralCast/README.md

 **ViralCast** is a complete YouTube video success prediction platform that helps content creators optimize their videos for maximum reach and engagement.
 This package contains everything needed to build a production-ready web application.

+## ✅ **IMPORTANT: WORKING MODELS INCLUDED**

+**All ML models in this package are CLEAN and WORKING** - they have been retrained without data leakage and are ready for production use.
+Test them with `python test_clean_models.py` to verify functionality.

 ---

 ## 🎯 **WHAT THE WEBSITE DOES**